syahmisanab/marker/hurocup/Marathon_Game/readme.md

 ## 🧠 Behavior Logic

-* Robot follows line using pixel position + width
+* The robot continuously follows the line.
+* While following, it listens for arrow marker messages.
-* If line is lost for a short duration, switches to arrow mode
+* If the line is lost for more than 0.2s:

-* Listens for `"left"`, `"right"`, or `"forward"` arrow messages
-* Rotates appropriately and resumes walking forward
+  * It uses the last known marker direction to rotate or move.
+  * Then it walks forward slowly, looking for a new line.
-* Keeps walking until it finds the new line
+* Once the new line is detected, it resumes following.
+* The cycle repeats: line → marker → turn → line reacquire → line.

 ---